 How do they work?

-When using a mini stepper, the smaller equivalent to a full-sized step machine, you mount the footplates and press on them to create an up and down climbing motion.
+When using a mini stepper, the smaller equivalent to a full-sized step machine, you mount the footplates and press on them to create an up and down climbing motion, like you're climbing stairs.
 Your body weight becomes focused through each leg you put pressure on, so resistance shifts from one side of your body to the next.

-Compact steppers and compact ellipticals are both low impact exercise machines.
+Compact steppers and compact ellipticals machines offer low impact exercise.
 What's the difference between this kind of equipment and high impact exercise?
 If you're engaged in an exercise that requires your feet to leave the ground, it's high impact.
 Over time, doing these kinds of exercises can cause stress on your bones and joints and promote injury.
 Using steppers and ellipticals, your joints will never be unsupported and you should avoid any kind of joint injuries.

 Some might argue that the portable elliptical is less stressful on your joints than the mini stepper.
 Step machines require you to shift your body weight from leg to leg as you exercise.
-When using a portable elliptical, your body weight is more evenly distributed.
+When using portable elliptical machines, your body weight is more evenly distributed.
 Still, the trade-off is that the exercise isn't as intense.

 Aerobic Cardio Workouts